diegojromerolopez/djbdd/README.md

 #### Iterative Sifting

-This is our method [9] that applies a serious of sifting of variables with hopes of finding the best position for each one.
+This is our original method [9] that applies a serious of sifting of variables with hopes of finding the best position for each one.
 **IterativeSiftingReductor** contains this reduction method and can be used this way:

 ```java